 - A white paper is full of educational content rather than a sales pitch or a glossy brochure.

-- A white paper is used before a sale (otherwise you have a product brochure or a technical manual).
+- We use a white paper before a sale (otherwise you have a product brochure or a technical manual).

 - A white paper usually includes an introduction or an executive summary.